sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Celo.md

 ### Liquidity & Yield Farming

-You can also earn SUSHI rewards using the Celo-hosted Onsen.
+You can also earn $SUSHI rewards using the Celo-hosted Onsen.
 To participate in the Onsen program, you need to provide liquidity to the Sushi exchange with your held assets.
 For doing this, Sushi’s revenue-sharing program rewards its liquidity providers with 0.25% of the 0.30% fee that is charged for every swap on the platform.

-The Onsen program also takes this a step further and adds more liquidity providing incentives by allotting participants with SUSHI token rewards.
+The Onsen program also takes this a step further and adds more liquidity providing incentives by allotting participants with $SUSHI token rewards.
 Let’s go through the steps together to step into Sushi’s Onsen on the Celo network.

 **Step 1.** Go to [app.sushi.com](https://app.sushi.com/)